The Journey, Larry The Cat, And American Idol… by Susan Lute

 Enough of my blathering.
 How about you?
 Which book can’t you put down?
 And what in your life inspires you to chase your passion?

-Posted on January 27, 2013, in Susan Lute and tagged Americal Idol, best story, bulls eye, Edge Of Oblivion, humans, J.T.
+Posted on January 27, 2013, in General and tagged Americal Idol, best story, bulls eye, Edge Of Oblivion, humans, J.T.
 Geissinger, judges, Larry the cat, Mo Curly and Larry, See Jane Publish, Susan Lute, the journey, writing.
 Bookmark the permalink.
 3 Comments.